Showing posts with label Other. Show all posts

 I Am The Law!

-Actually, being a Techno Cop must be cool because they get to drive a VMAX Turbo Interceptor sports car and use a Magnum to kill anyone they don't like the look of.
-That's about as technical as it gets and I love that simplicity so, ignoring first impressions, I soon started to enjoy what is nothing less than crude and violent.
+Being a Techno Cop must be cool because they get to drive a VMAX Turbo Interceptor sports car and use a Magnum to kill anyone they don't like the look of.
+That's about as technical as it gets and I love that simplicity!
+So, ignoring first impressions, I booted up this apparently crude and violent arcade game.

-Sounds like my kinda game then!!
-Shall we take a gander at the racing part first of all...
+Shall we take a gander at a screenshot from the racing part...

 It's hardly Crazy Cars 3 or Vroom, but this is a fun section of an insane game!